Lutheran Congregations in Mission for Christ: Polity and beliefs

 LCMC is congregational in structure, rejecting the historic episcopate which was adopted by the ELCA, the denomination to which many LCMC members had previously belonged, in the Called to Common Mission agreement.

-The beliefs of the LCMC are based on the Bible and the Lutheran confessions in the Book of Concord.
+The beliefs of LCMC are based on the Bible and the Lutheran confessions in the Book of Concord.
 On one important issue, LCMC stands apart from other conservative Lutheran denominations: it permits, but does not require the ordination of female clergy.
+LCMC allows congregations to call both men and women to ordained ministry.
 Some congregations' constitutions and bylaws allow only men to be installed into the Office of Holy Ministry.

-The LCMC does not bless same-sex partnerships and requires all pastors on their clergy list to subscribe to their pastoral admonition on human sexuality: "We affirm that God created us male and female, and that it is God's will and intention that human sexual expression and fulfillment take place only within the boundaries of marriage between one man and one woman (Genesis 2:24-25; Matthew 19:4-6; and Mark 10:2-9).
+LCMC does not bless same-sex partnerships and requires all pastors on their clergy list to subscribe to their pastoral admonition on human sexuality: "We affirm that God created us male and female, and that it is God's will and intention that human sexual expression and fulfillment take place only within the boundaries of marriage between one man and one woman (Genesis 2:24-25; Matthew 19:4-6; and Mark 10:2-9).
 And, we confess as individuals and as congregations that we have not fulfilled God's will in our decisions, modeling, and teaching."

+LCMC has not adopted "a social statement nor a pastoral admonition" concerning abortion.
+However, the LCMC medical plans to not cover abortions.

-The LCMC has an evangelical catholic and charismatic strand.
+LCMC has both evangelical catholic and charismatic strands.
 Many congregations hold to liturgical forms and vested celebrants when leading worship and administering the Sacrament of the Altar.
 The LCMC brings together the sacramental, evangelical, and charismatic nature of the church into one fold.
 The LCMC has ten geographic and three non-geographic districts.
 The non-geographic districts are theologically oriented.